‘And therein lies a tale’: an introduction to narrative psychology

 This workshop is suitable for qualified and training psychotherapists and counsellors.
 The theoretical focus of the workshop will draw upon cultural, narrative and psychodynamic approaches.

-If you experience any problems please e-mail events@wpf.org.uk.
+If you experience any problems during the application process then please e-mail events@wpf.org.uk.

 Book tickets